Customized calibration sources in the JUNO experiment: Customized radioactive sources

 $^{40}{\rm K}$ is a long-lived radioactive isotope with a half-life of $10^{9}$~years~\cite{Chen:2017ngq}.
 Approximately 89\% of its decay leads to the production of calcium-40 $(^{40}{\rm Ca})$ via $\beta$-decay, while the remaining 11\% undergoes electron capture, resulting in the formation of argon-40 $(^{40}{\rm Ar})$ and the emission of a 1.46~MeV $\gamma$-ray.
 In this study, a radioactive calibration source was created by encapsulating potassium fluoride (KF) in a titanium (Ti) container.
 The left image of Figure~\ref{fig:K401} shows the potassium fluoride powder enclosed in the container.
 Since potassium-40 has a natural abundance of 0.01\%, and only 11\% of its decays emit $\gamma$-rays, the container was designed with a diameter of 12~mm and a height of 13~mm, approximately eight times larger by volume than other radioactive sources in JUNO~\cite{Zhang:2021tob}, to ensure sufficient radioactivity.
 It was also confirmed that there was no corrosion of the container due to contact between the potassium fluoride and the titanium.

 The $\gamma$-rays emitted from the sealed container were measured using a high-purity germanium detector at the China Jinping Underground Laboratory~\cite{PandaX-4T:2021lbm}.
 As shown in the right panel of Figure~\ref{fig:K401}, the 1.46~MeV $\gamma$-ray was clearly detected.
 Based on the estimated $\gamma$-ray detection efficiency from simulations, the radioactivity of $^{40}{\rm K}$ in the container was approximately 20~Bq (with about 11\% of this corresponding to $\gamma$-ray emission).
+Since this radioactivity is still lower than that of other sources in JUNO, we plan to extend the calibration time for this source to collect a sufficient number of events.